 Mathematical Biology and Disease Modeling

-York’s disease modelers form the centre node of the national Centre for Disease Modelling, with collaborations and ties to public health agencies, government, immunologists, virologists, epidemiologists, pharmaceutical developers and global health initiatives.
-The collective goal is to understand the effects of infectious disease within host, between hosts and in populations, including the effects of drug therapies, vaccines, social behavior, climate, insect control, and many others.
-Research is conducted using a diverse set of tools, including dynamical systems, stability analysis, statistical inference, probability theory, computer simulations, and agent-based models.
+York’s disease modelers form the central node of the national Centre for Disease Modelling, with collaborations and ties to public health agencies, government, immunologists, virologists, epidemiologists, pharmaceutical developers and global health initiatives.
+The collective goal is to understand the effects and dynamics of infectious disease within host, between hosts and in populations, including the effects of drug therapies, vaccines, social behaviour, climate, insect control, zoonosis and one health, and many others.
+Research is conducted using a diverse set of tools, including dynamical systems, stability analysis, bifurcation theory, statistical inference, probability theory, computer simulations, and agent-based models.

 In addition, a cross-department research group has been funded by the NSERC/Sanofi Industrial Research Chair (IRC) program "Vaccine Mathematics, Modelling and Manufacturing" to develop a comprehensive research industrial-academic-public collaboration to create and apply mathematical technologies and public health insights/data for proactive impact and safety assessment, rapid response, and retrospective evaluation of public health products and programs.

-FACULTY: Wu (IRC), Chen, Gao, Heffernan, Huang*, Kong, and Madras
+FACULTY: Jianhong Wu (IRC), Michael Chen, Xin Gao, Jane Heffernan, Huaxiong Huang*, Jude Kong, Neal Madras, Woldegebriel Assefa Woldegerima, and Huaiping Zhu.

 Professor, Applied Mathematics